DEV Community

 Caveat

 There is a special case in which the most convenient solution is to have your component react to changes in the store directly.
-I am not yet sure what's the best way to accomplish this in a way that's compliant with the principles of this architecture.
-However, in my experience this is really the exception.
-You'd need to have 2 or more sibling components with interdependent data being displayed in the same page.
-In 99% of the cases you're good to go with getting the data once from the store and having your framework's internal reactivity system handle the rest via props, component state, events, etc. In any case, there is probably a compliant way to do this (probably using Pinia's or Vuex subscribe mechanism) but I haven't figured it out yet.
-If you figure it out, please let me know!
+This probably means that having that store hold API data wasn't the best idea, and it should've maybe been a primary store.
+However, in my experience, this is really the exception.
+In most cases, you’re good to go with getting the data once from the store and having your framework’s internal reactivity system handle the rest via props, component state, events, composables, hooks, etc.

 UI